Chin people are of Mongol

 1. Working together with younger generations, adult and older people as a community to improve life chances.

-2. To promote our cultural value, knowledge, skill and enable younger generation with Chin literal education.
+2. To promote our cultural values, knowledge, skills and enable the younger generation with Chin literacy education.

-3. To help Chin community in local integration, thriving together with multicultural Canadian society from our neighborhood to every corner of society.
+3. To help the Chin community in local integration, thriving together with multicultural Canadian society from our neighbourhood to every corner of society.

 How We Came To K-Waterloo Region

-A handful of Chin people resettled as refugees through UNHCR resettlement programme in July 2003 landed here in Kitchener, Ontario and later the community increased into a good size in 2005.
-KW Chin Community was formed in 2005 in order to support and help each other to settle together as a community and also hoping to invite other Chin individuals resettled separately in different locations across Canada since most of them were resettled through United Nations High Commissioner for Refugees (UNHCR) assistance and landed in many different places even though some of them were immediate families.
+A handful of Chin people resettled as refugees through the UNHCR resettlement programme in July 2003 landed here in Kitchener, Ontario, and later the community increased to a good size in 2005.
+KW Chin Community was formed in 2005 to support and help each other to settle together as a community and also hoping to invite other Chin individuals resettled separately in different locations across Canada since most of them were resettled through United Nations High Commissioner for Refugees (UNHCR) assistance and landed in many different places even though some of them were immediate families.

-With the hard work of KW Chin Community, most families members and friends were reunited here in Kitchener by 2019.
-There are 480 Chin peoples living in K-Waterloo region by the end of 2019.
-Community leaders are elected bi-annually.
-KW Chin Community is legally registered as a non-incorporate organization in 2018.
-Most of the adult Chin people living in Wellington county are employed while some younger peoples are still studying in high schools, colleges and universities.
+With the hard work of KW Chin Community, most family members and friends were reunited here in Kitchener by 2019.
+By 2023, approximately 520 Chin people lived in the K-Waterloo region.
+Community leaders are elected biannually.
+KW Chin Community was legally registered as a non-incorporated organization in 2018.
+Most of the adult Chin people living in Wellington county are employed, while some younger people are still studying in high schools, colleges and universities.

 Community Volunteers

-As a community-based volunteer organization working to provide selfless service to KW Chin community needs in Waterloo region, KW Chin community volunteers put their effort to the best of their ability to help the community.
-Volunteer services in this organization include assisting people in the community to accompany them to hospitals, clinics, organizing community events, picnics, sport tournaments, cultural dances, Chin literature and education, fundraising for community, annual registration for community members so that to update numbers of households in the community every year.
+As a community-based volunteer organization working to provide selfless service to KW Chin community's needs in Waterloo region, KW Chin community volunteers put their effort to the best of their ability to help the community.
+Volunteer services in this organization include assisting people in the community to accompany them to hospitals, clinics, organizing community events, picnics, sports tournaments, cultural dances, Chin literature and education, fundraising for the community, and annual registration for community members so that to update numbers of households in the community every year.

 Organizational Structure

-All community executive members are elected bi-annually in the community general meeting by the public who are 18 years and older.
-Seven executive members are elected and simultaneously president and secretary of the organization and treasurer for two years term also are elected by the public votes.
-The rest of four executive members are assigned in each of their position by president and secretary.
-Bylaws and regulations of KW Chin community organization are enacted or amended only in the general meeting although some bylaws could be added by the executive board which they deem necessary to carry out the community work.
-All volunteers are not paid workers.
+All community executive members are elected biannually in the community general meeting by the public who are 18 years and older.
+Seven executive members are elected and simultaneously president and secretary of the organization, and treasurer for a years term, also are elected by public vote.
+The rest of four executive members are assigned to their positions by the president and the secretary.
+Bylaws and regulations of KW Chin community organization are enacted or amended only in the general meeting, although some bylaws could be added by the executive board, which they deem necessary to carry out the community work.
+All volunteers are unpaid workers.